All Episodes

 Let's have a look at some of that.

-Now, when I used to live in Los Angeles and be promoting movies and that had a very different kind of life that was focused on what I would call a paganised culture where I worship my own sexuality, I worship my own personal power and identity.
+Now, when I used to live in Los Angeles and be promoting movies and that had a very different kind of life that was focused on what I would call a paganized culture where I worship my own sexuality, I worship my own personal power and identity.

-Uh Jimmy Kimmel's a person I liked.
+Jimmy Kimmel was a person I liked.

 And when I say that, I'm not even trying to be derisory about Jimmy Kimmel.

-And like, you know, to give you sort of a more contemporary iteration of that idea, I recently, yesterday in fact, spoke to Nick Fuentes for the first time.
+And like, you know, to give you sort of a more contemporary iteration of that idea, I recently, yesterday, in fact, spoke to Nick Fuentes for the first time.

-When I was looking at and talking to Nick Fuentes, that interview will be here on Rumble tomorrow.
+And when I was looking at and talking to Nick Fuentes, that interview will be here on Rumble tomorrow, I was thinking, how's this guy like an anti-Semite or whatever?

 He's like, seems really like a nice person.